LiosK/big-amount/README.md

 JSON.stringify(q("12.345")); // '"12345/1000"'
 ```

-Use [BigAmount#toFixed] to format a value as decimal.
+Use [BigAmount#toFixed] to format a fraction as decimal.
 This method takes a few
 formatting options to customize the output.

 ```javascript